gilatoes/arduino-optiga-trust-x/README.md

 ## Objectives of the OPTIGA&trade; Trust X Boot Camp
 The Boot Camp aims to guide its participant the fundamental concepts and principles of information security using Infineon OPTIGA&trade; Trust X (hereafter called Trust X).
 These concepts are relevant in all computing environments.
 At the end of this Boot Camp session, participants will understand basic security concepts, capabilities of the Trust X Library and applying Trust X hardware security in real-world application.

 ***Important***: The Trust X driver source code used in this Boot Camp is forked from Infineon Github, frozen and modified for training purposes.
 Hence, it is neither updated regularly nor qualify for production.
-Please refer to official [Infineon Github] (https://github.com/Infineon/arduino-optiga-trust-x) for the updated and latest driver release.
+Please refer to official [Infineon Github](https://github.com/Infineon/arduino-optiga-trust-x) for the updated and latest driver release.

 ## Getting Started

 The Boot Camp is designed based on the assumption that its trainee had little or no prior knowledge on information security.

-### Kinesthetic Tasks
+### Boot Camp Tasks
 Detail task description here:</br>
 https://github.com/gilatoes/arduino-optiga-trust-x/blob/master/Missions/MissionTasks.md